 The Milky Way Behind the Clouds

 If it hadn’t been cloudy, the Milky Way would have been stunning.
 There’s no light pollution for hundreds of miles around, and the air is very dry which makes it even more clear.
 Sadly, we were told that both the day before we arrived and the day after we left had clear night skies.
 C’est la vie.
-I’ll just have to take another African desert safari someday.
+I’ll just have to take another desert safari someday in one of the nine African deserts someday.

 Visiting Yunkai City from Game of Thrones